Kritika-1017/Journal-Microservice/Journal-Microservice/Journal-Microservice/README.md

 - **Attachments** - Stores files attached to journals
 - **Journal Students** - Junction table for tagging students in journals

-See the [ER Diagram](./er-diagram.md) for a visual representation of the database schema.

 ## Postman: Tagging a Student When Creating a Journal

 A dedicated Postman request is included for creating a journal and tagging a specific student by ID.
 This is useful for testing notification features.